 Sundays at Scioto

-The Dublin Arts Council’s free 37th annual Sundays at Scioto summer concert series showcases a variety of music.
+The Dublin Arts Council’s free Sundays at Scioto concert series showcases a variety of music.
 Bring your lawn chairs and blankets to Scioto Park to enjoy free live music.

 Wildlights at Columbus Zoo and Aquarium

-Take in a dazzling Winterland of thousands of holiday lights and festivities, with activities for kids and adults alike.
+Take in a dazzling Winterland of thousands of holiday lights and festivities, with activities for kids and adults alike at Wildlights at the Columbus Zoo.
 Visit with the animals and savor a cup of steaming hot cocoa!